dataplat/FabricTools/docs/en-US/New-FabricWorkspace.md

 ## DESCRIPTION

-The `Add-FabricWorkspace` function creates a new workspace in the Fabric platform by sending a POST request to the API.
+The `New-FabricWorkspace` function creates a new workspace in the Fabric platform by sending a POST request to the API.
 It validates the display name and handles both success and error responses.

 ## EXAMPLES